-The Department of Animal Science recognizes that there are multiple indicators of various levels of performance.
+The Unit recognizes that there are multiple indicators of various levels of performance.
 Additionally, performance and their respective indicators will vary over time for any individual at different career stages.
 This document does not provide a specific formula for evaluating faculty performance.
 However, it is possible to describe accomplishments that are most likely to lead to career development and to favorable evaluations.
-In the sections that follow provide representative indicators of excellence and effectiveness for each performance area, based on discussions with your faculty (examples provided in Appendix I of University Rule 12.01.99.M1).
+The following sections provide representative indicators of excellence and effectiveness for each performance area, based on discussions with your faculty (examples provided in Appendix I of University Rule 12.01.99.M1).